OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### new-admin-unit-page

 OED needs to allow an admin to see all units as a table.
-There would be a column for each [column in the database](#database-changes-for-units) except unit_index that is not show and a row for each unit.
+There would be a column for each [column in the database](#database-changes-for-units) except unit_index that is not shown.
+There is a row for each unit.
 This will be very similar to the meter and map admin pages.
 The admin cannot change id and unit_index nor can they change a type_of_unit from prefix.
 Changing displayable if the type_of_unit is meter will have no impact so maybe disable.

+There should be a button to delete any unit.
+There needs to be a check if the unit shows up as either the source or destination for any conversion.
+If so, admin is told and delete is rejected.
+It is also rejected if any meter uses this unit (which should effectively include groups and default graphic units.)

 OED allows admins to add a new unit.
 An "add unit" button would be available on this page that would then reveal the needed input items.
 This could be very similar to editing a unit.
 The id and unit_index will not be set by the admin but filled in by OED later.
 A "save" button would put the changes into the database.
-If a unit is added then cause C<sub>ik</sub> to be updated as described in [determining-conversions](#determining-conversions).
 The default values are:

 - suffix is an empty string ("")
 - displayable is all